-If you want to use the default luigi.Task class or any derivative of it, you are totally fine.
+If you want to use the default luigi.
+Task class or any derivative of it, you are totally fine.
 No need to change any of your scripts!
 But if you want to take advantage of some of the recipies we have developed to work with large luigi task sets, you can use the drop in replacements from the b2luigi package.
 All task classes (except the b2luigi.
 DispatchableTask, see below) are superclasses of a luigi class.
-As we import luigi into b2luigi, you just need to replace with and you will have all the functionality of luigi and b2luigi without the need to change anything!
+As we import luigi into b2luigi, you just need to replace import luigi with import b2luigi as luigi and you will have all the functionality of luigi and b2luigi without the need to change anything!